The stomach cancer proteome

 Table 2.
-The 20 genes with highest significance associated with favorable prognosis in stomach cancer.
+The 20 genes with highest significance associated with a favorable prognosis in stomach cancer.

 The stomach cancer transcriptome

-The transcriptome analysis shows that 73% (n=14401) of all human genes (n=19670) are expressed in stomach cancer.
+The transcriptome analysis shows that 73% (n=14736) of all human genes (n=20090) are expressed in stomach cancer.
 All genes were classified according to the stomach cancer-specific expression into one of five different categories, based on the ratio between mRNA levels in stomach cancer compared to the mRNA levels in the other 16 analyzed cancer tissues.

 Figure 1.
 The distribution of all genes across the five categories based on transcript abundance in stomach cancer as well as in all other cancer tissues.

 Table 3.
-Number of genes in the subdivided categories of elevated expression in stomach cancer.
+The number of genes in the subdivided categories of elevated expression in stomach cancer.

 Stomach cancer is commonly diagnosed based on biopsy obtained through gastroscopy.
 Gastroscopy entails the insertion of a fiber optic camera into the stomach to examine the gastric mucosa and more easily collect biopsy samples.
 In Stage 0, the cancer is limited to the inner lining of the stomach and this early stage is treatable by endoscopic mucosal resection, or by gastrectomy and lymphadenectomy without a need for chemotherapy or radiation.
 Stage I tumors penetrate to the second or third layers of the stomach (IA) or to the second layer and nearby lymph nodes (IB).
 Stage IA is treated by surgery and Stage IB may in addition to surgery, be treated with chemotherapy (5-fluorouracil) and radiation therapy.
 In Stage II, the tumor penetrates to the second layer of the stomach and involve more distant lymph nodes.
 Patients with stage II receive the same treatment as for Stage I tumors, sometimes with the addition of neoadjuvant chemotherapy.
 Stage III is characterized by penetration to the third layer and metastases in more distant lymph nodes and is treated in the same way as stage.
 Stage IV involved spread to adjacent tissues or metastasis to distant organs.
 A cure is very rarely possible at this stage and treatment to prolong life or reduce symptoms may be implemented, including laser treatment, chemotherapy, surgery, and/or stents to keep the digestive tract open.